dragon731012/-WORKING-bookmarklets-and-games/README.md

 4. click file when you want to play

+for zip ones (ones with .zip):

+1. download

+2. double click file until you see main.html or index.html

+3. play it

 # my and my contributor's involvement with these

 I only made some of these, and I am not responsible for any of them.